fayeab/afa-gcp-dpf-infrastructure-factory/README.md

 The `factory` contains the TF code to create the ressources of the factory project.

-The `seeds` contains the TF code to initialize each environment.
+The `dataplatform` contains the TF code to initialize each environment of the Data Platform.
 The resources are manually deployed with terraform.
 The terraform backend is hosted in the production environnement:
  * dev: `afa-dpf-gcs-tfstate-dev`
  * uat: `afa-dpf-gcs-tfstate-uat`
  * prd: `afa-dpf-gcs-tfstate-prd`